LetMeGoogleIt4You/PiKVM/Feature 1 - 4G modem/README.md

 Interface: wwan0 is up
 eth0 can reach 1.1.1.1
-Checking that default route is using eth0 as gateway Default route is set correctl
+Checking that default route is using eth0 as gateway Default route is set correctly
 ```